apache/incubator-gluten/docs/developers/NewToGluten.md

 If you need to debug the tests in <gluten>/gluten-ut, You need to compile java code with `-P spark-ut`.

-# Debug java/scala with Intellij
+# Java/scala code development with Intellij

 ## Linux intellij local debug